-Our practice areas include: Estate Planning, Wills, Trusts, Probate, Estate Disputes, Serious Auto Injuries, Wrongful Death, Uncontested Divorce, Adoption, Name Change, Insurance Law, Corporations and Limited Liability Companies.
+Our practice areas include: Estate Planning, Wills, Trusts, Probate, and Estate Disputes.

 For more details about some of the services we provide, either for document preparation or legal representation, please see below.

 A will is a legal document that directs the distribution of a person’s assets and possessions at death.
 In a will, the testator (the person who makes a will) appoints an executor (also referred to as a personal representative) who undertakes the task of carrying out the instructions of the will.
 Often, an executor will hire an attorney to help with this task.
 The executor is in charge of gathering the assets of the estate, keeping them safe, paying the creditors of the estate, and distributing the remaining assets of the estate to the beneficiaries.

 Beneficiaries are the people who receive the assets of the estate.
 For example, if a husband left all of his assets to his wife, then she would be the only beneficiary of the will.
 A properly executed will should name the beneficiaries of the estate and describe in sufficient detail what each beneficiary will receive, when the beneficiary should receive the proceeds, and what to do if a beneficiary is deceased.

 A will is also used to name a guardian for minor children of the testator.
 This can be reason enough for a person with a minor child to execute a will.
 Without the nomination of a guardian for your minor children, the Probate Judge will ultimately decide who will be the guardian of a minor child whose parents have both passed away.
 A nominated guardian in a will would get approval from the Judge provided there was no compelling evidence to show that appointment of the nominated guardian was not in the minor’s best interest.